Sydney-Informatics-Hub/dgx-cluster-onboarding-guide/notebooks/07_data_transfer.md

 3. Select your project from the projects available and select the `interactive-data-transfer` template and give your workspace a name before clicking with your mouse cursor on CONTINUE.

-4. If you selected the `interactive-data-transfer` template you should now have pre-populated the required `interactive-dt` environment and the `data-transfer` compute resource fields on the following page.
+4. If you have selected the `interactive-data-transfer` template, you should now have pre-populated the required `interactive-dt` environment and the `data-transfer` compute resource fields on the following page.
 You can double check this now.

 5. Expand the `Data sources` box and select the PVC associated with your project from the list.